jhrozek/pam_hbac/README.md

 Building from source
 ====================
 To build pam_hbac, make sure the dependencies are installed.
-Except the usual build dependencies such as `autotools`, `pkg-config` or a compiler, the only required packages are the LDAP and PAM development libraries and a UTF-8 library.
+Except the usual build dependencies such as `autotools`, `pkg-config` `gettext, or a compiler, the only required packages are the LDAP and PAM development libraries and a UTF-8 library.
 Currently `libunistring` and `glib` are supported as UTF-8 libraries, with glib being the default.

 In order to build man pages, the tool `a2x` is an optional build dependency.

 The Unit tests require the [cmocka](https://cmocka.org/) unit test framework as well as `nss_wrapper` and `pam_wrapper` tools from the [cwrap.org](https://cwrap.org/) project.

+If you're building from a git checkout, generate configure first:
+    $ autoreconf -if
+Then run the usual "configure, make, make install" commands.
+For platforms that we tested and support, there is a platform-dependent README.$platform in the doc/ subdirectory that includes suggested configure flags.

 Documentation
 =============